Correlation Between MaxLinear and Semtech

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in MaxLinear are ranked lower than 15 (%) of all global equities and portfolios over the last 90 days.
-Despite quite unfluctuating basic indicators, MaxLinear disclosed solid returns over the last few months and may actually be approaching a breakup point.
+Compared to the overall equity markets, risk-adjusted returns on investments in MaxLinear are ranked lower than 3 (%) of all global equities and portfolios over the last 90 days.
+Despite quite unfluctuating basic indicators, MaxLinear may actually be approaching a critical reversion point that can send shares even higher in November 2025.

 Semtech